 Mark is a founder and Senior Partner at GRAPH.
-Mark has been working in the professional services sector since 1990 and has been providing strategy guidance for leading corporations and private equity clients and portfolio companies for 17 years.
+Mark has been advising business owners and investors since 1990 and has been providing acquision and investment oriented strategy guidance to leading corporations, private equity clients and portfolio companies for 18 years.
 READ MORE

 Timing the Meeting (the Commercial Due Diligence Partner Meeting with Management)

 It is well established practice to bring your commercial due diligence partner to the Management Meeting.
 It creates context and gives your diligence practitioner a first-hand view of what management represents to be most significant.

 Observations on how Financial (PE) and Strategic (Corp Dev) Investors Consider Segmentation Opportunities Differently from One Another

 Serving a wide-range of clients, one pattern that I have noticed is the degree to which the strongest Corp Dev groups (the “Strategics”) consider customer segments as a means for asset value creation – and do so in ways that outrun what many Private Equity firms consider.

 Regardless of where any of us stand on a political spectrum, there is a superbly valuable due diligence lesson for investment teams that derives from the behavioral sciences of psychology and politics.
 There is a dangerous trap that we refer to as the lawn sign decision.